 - 15.1.
-The Local Governing Committee (LGC), in conjunction with the Headteacher and Careers Leader, will review this policy on an annual basis, taking into account the success of supporting students in accessing post-16 education and training.
+The Local Governing Committee (LGC), in conjunction with the Headteacher and Careers Leader, will review this policy annually, considering the success of supporting students in accessing post-16 education and training.
 The Career Leader will make any necessary changes to this policy, and will communicate these to all members of staff. - 15.2.
-The next review date for this policy is September 2023.
+The next review date for this policy is September 2024.